What is Shea Butter?

-Shea butter is a nutrient-rich fat obtained from the nuts of the shea tree, which is native to West Africa.
-Shea butter is solid at warm temperatures and has a creamy white or ivory hue.
-This versatile ingredient has been used in skincare for centuries due to its high concentrations of vitamins and fatty acids.
-The soft, spreadable consistency makes it ideal for nourishing, softening, and caring for the skin.
+Shea butter is a nutrient-rich fat extracted from the nuts of the shea tree, native to West Africa.
+Shea butter is solid at warm temperatures and has an off-white or ivory color.
+This versatile ingredient has been used for centuries in skincare due to its high concentrations of vitamins and fatty acids.
+Its soft, spreadable texture makes it ideal for nourishing, softening, and caring for the skin.

 Curious about Shea Butter?
 Discover 20 Reasons to Add It to Your Cosmetics.